MaG21/linux-http-proxy/README.md

 GNU/Linux box.
 Also, IPv6 will be suppported.

 ## NOTE
-This repository uses git submodules to handle dependencies internally, in order to clone this repository properly, if one were to clone this repository using HTTPS, will have to do something similar to the following command:
+This repository uses git submodules to handle dependencies internally, if one were to clone this repository over HTTPS, will have to do something similar to the following:

 	``git clone --recursive https://github.com/MaG21/linux-http-proxy.git``

 This server is not done yet, I'll be working on it till I finish completly